 How you can help

 Like any significant tool of this nature, there are many ways to use it.
 A core group of volunteer pilots were selected at the start of the project to test the Alpha version of the website and help advise project developers on refinements to make the program responsive to our needs.
 These efforts are being coordinated by Dr. Daniela Kratchounova, from the Flight Deck Human Factors Research Lab at the FAA’s Civil Aerospace Medical Institute (CAMI).
 The program is now in a Beta-testing mode of operation, and Dr. Kratchounova is looking for a much larger set of users to put it through its paces.
 Since the website is being designed for the future extension of the program beyond Alaska, it has to work in parts of the country with greater density of airports and weather stations than are found in Alaska, so she is looking for pilots from across the country to participate in the program at this time.
 While the FAA weather cameras are only in Alaska, supplemented by Canadian and some third party camera sites, the METARs, TAFs and PIREPs cover the entire country.
 If you are outside of Alaska, consider trying the site for the areas you fly, to see how information is presented.
 To understand what the weather cameras add, scroll up to Alaska and evaluate the weather for a flight from Anchorage to Fairbanks, where you will find a number of camera sites to see what this visual data adds to the METARs along the route.
 The beta test site may be found at: avcamstest.faa.gov.
-[Note: The latest version of the site goes live on April 17–so if you have looked at this link before, make sure to check after this date.]
+[Note: The latest version of the site became operational on May 1st–so if you have looked at this link before, make sure to check after this date.]
 If you are not familiar with the current operational site, look at: avcams.faa.gov

 After trying the weather camera site for a while, look for the “Pilot Feedback” button that leads to a number of questions regarding the features of the site.
 Scrolling down this window reveals a matrix of detailed questions to rate the different features on a 1-5 scale, which sends your “vote” to the FAA.
 I know— one’s eyes can glaze over when first encountering this array of questions.
 My suggestion is to read through the questions, close the window and spend some more time using the site before going back and completing the survey.
 This may seem a little daunting, but with several hundred people using the site, compiling feedback using a form like this is about the only reasonable way to see trends.
 Note, however, for each question area there is a comment field.
 This is your opportunity to tell the FAA what you liked, or what didn’t work, and how you think it could be improved.
 I would suggest paying close attention to what zoom level you use, as you evaluate a flight route, and the features that are displayed at that scale.